jnozzi/cocoadev.com/markdown/SplitViewBasics.md

 **
 First off, you have to be aware of something that IB does behind the scenes that can make your life miserable if you don't catch it up front.
 **
-IB will connect the document view of General/NSTextViews to the General/IBOutlet, so if you are attempting to customize the tiling behavior of an General/NSSplitView you have to be aware of this.
+IB will connect the document view of NSTextViews to the IBOutlet, so if you are attempting to customize the tiling behavior of an NSSplitView you have to be aware of this.
 Tiling involves adjusting subviews within a split view so that all the subviews fill the split view (including dividers).
 If you assume that an outlet is the scrollview of a text view, you will be tiling the subviews of your split view based on frame dimensions for the document view not the scroll view!!
 Introspection is the best way to avoid this.
 The first thing you should do when prototyping custom split view tiling behavior is to log the class descriptions of each subview in your split view.

-    General/NSLog(@"leftTextView: %@ rightTableView: %@",
+    NSLog(@"leftTextView: %@ rightTableView: %@",
-        General/NSStringFromClass([leftTextView class]), General/NSStringFromClass([rightTableView class]));
+        NSStringFromClass([leftTextView class]), NSStringFromClass([rightTableView class]));

 If leftTextView tells you that it is a text view than, you have to check to see if its superview is a clip view.
 If the leftTextView's superview is in fact a clip view than the subview you want to tile in the split view is the scroll view for the text view.
 The scroll view should be the superview of the superview of the text view.
 It can't hurt to check to see if the superview of the scroll view is in fact the split view.
 Use the same introspection techniques to check to see that you have the correct subview for the right subview.
-I'm not sure what IB connects to when dealing with General/NSTableView's, so you have to check yourself if you plan on customizing the tiling behavior of a split view that has General/NSTableViews added and connected in IB.
+I'm not sure what IB connects to when dealing with NSTableView's, so you have to check yourself if you plan on customizing the tiling behavior of a split view that has NSTableViews added and connected in IB.
 It probabaly isn't a bad idea to do this for every connection you make in IB to subviews of a split view.

 After you are confident that you dealing with the right subviews in your split view you can start customizing the tiling behavior.

 *One solution is to bypass all of this in IB.
-Lay out two (or whatever number) General/NSView custom views, select them both, then do "Make Subviews Of ...
+Lay out two (or whatever number) NSView custom views, select them both, then do "Make Subviews Of ...
 Split View".
 Then place all your interface elements *inside* the custom views.
 It does take a lot of double-clicking to drill down and get to individual controls and IB seems to bog down if nesting gets too complicated, but it can save hours of frustration down the line ... ;-)*

 **Second important piece of info, **

 **splitView:constrainMinCoordinate:ofSubviewAt:, splitView:constrainMaxCoordinate:ofSubviewAt:** and **splitView:constrainSplitPosition:ofSubviewAt:** do not control the resizing behavior of a split view when the window is resized, so you can toss out all the rules defined by these delegate methods when tiling a split view with **splitView:resizeSubviewsWithOldSize:**.
 The "constrain" methods only assist the split view when a divider is being dragged.
 The "resize" method tiles/adjusts the subviews when the window is resized or when the splitview is resize by a superview.

-- (void)splitView:(General/NSSplitView *)sender resizeSubviewsWithOldSize:(General/NSSize)oldSize {
+- (void)splitView:(NSSplitView *)sender resizeSubviewsWithOldSize:(NSSize)oldSize {
-    id leftClass = General/NSStringFromClass([leftTextView class]);
+    id leftClass = NSStringFromClass([leftTextView class]);
-    id rightClass = General/NSStringFromClass([rightTableView class]);
+    id rightClass = NSStringFromClass([rightTableView class]);
-    General/NSLog(@"leftTextView: %@ rightTableView: %@", leftClass, rightClass);
+    NSLog(@"leftTextView: %@ rightTableView: %@", leftClass, rightClass);
     float dividerThickness = [sender dividerThickness];
-    id leftTextViewScrollView = General/leftTextView superview] superview];
+    id leftTextViewScrollView = leftTextView superview] superview];

     // Here's how you check to make sure you are dealing with the correct subviews.
-    // Both descriptions should confirm that the superviews are the same [[NSSplitView id leftDiscription = General/leftTextViewScrollView superview] description];
+    // Both descriptions should confirm that the superviews are the same [[NSSplitView id leftDiscription = leftTextViewScrollView superview] description];
     id rightDiscription = [[rightTableView superview] description];
     [[NSLog(@"leftTextViewScrollView's superview: %@ rightTableView's superview: %@",
         leftDiscription, rightDiscription);
-    General/NSRect newFrame = [sender frame];
+    NSRect newFrame = [sender frame];
     // The text view is in a scroll view so the frame
-    // you want to tile is the frame of the scroll view not the text view General/NSRect leftFrame = [ frame];
+    // you want to tile is the frame of the scroll view not the text view NSRect leftFrame = [ frame];
     // Not sure what IB connects to when dealing with table views so do whatever is
     // correct here.
-This is just an example and I have not tested this General/NSRect rightFrame = [rightTableView frame];
+This is just an example and I have not tested this NSRect rightFrame = [rightTableView frame];
     // mySplitView has a vertical divider so the two subviews
     // are tiled from left to right (text view to table view) if (sender==mySplitView) {